What It Means for Marketers: Why Omnichannel Drives ROI

 Do:

-- Personalize: Tailor content and offers to individual behaviors and preferences
+- Personalise: Tailor content and offers to individual behaviours and preferences

-- Optimize for mobile: Ensure a frictionless mobile experience
+- Optimise for mobile: Ensure a frictionless mobile experience

 - Integrate feedback loops: Use customer feedback to improve continuously